LionKimbro/confkingdom/docs/overview_of_lions_conf_kingdom_system.md

 Start by setting the `CONFKINGDOM` environment variable to the path of the root of your filesystem (no trailing slash).
 This will act as the root for your configuration directories.

+If CONFKINGDOM is not set, the system will default to creating a directory "CONFKINGDOM" within the user's home directory.

 ### Construct the Configuration Directory Name

-1. Create a Tag URI based on the syntax defined in [RFC 4151](http://www.faqs.org/rfcs/rfc4151.html), though it's easier to understand the process as described on [taguri.org](http://www.taguri.org/).
-This URI will uniquely identify your program.
+The programmer will create a unique Tag URI for a program, based on the syntax defined in [RFC 4151](http://www.faqs.org/rfcs/rfc4151.html), though it's easier to understand the process as described on [taguri.org](http://www.taguri.org/).

-2. Remove the "tag:" at the front of the URI.
-3. Replace any characters that are not in "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789 !#$%&'()-@^_`{}~" with an underscore.
+The system will convert the Tag URI to a unique folder name, by removing the "tag:" at the front of the URI, and then replacing any  characters that are not in "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789 !#$%&'()-@^_`{}~" with an underscore.
 (This is a list of valid Windows filesystem characters, excluding a period.)

-For example, a Tag URI like `tag:taoriver.net,2023-07-21:conf-kingdom` would become `taoriver_net_2023-07-21_conf-kingdom`.
+For example, a Tag URI like `tag:taoriver.net,2023-07-21:conf-kingdom` will become folder name: `taoriver_net_2023-07-21_conf-kingdom`.

 ### Use the Configuration Directory